-Section 701.
+§ 105-701.
 Performance Guarantee

-- A. For all activities requiring submittal of a SWM site plan, the Applicant shall provide a financial guarantee to the Municipality for the timely installation and proper construction of all stormwater management facilities as: - 1.
-Required by the approved SWM site plan equal to or greater than the full construction cost of the required facilities, or - 2.
-The amount and method of payment provided for in the SALDO. - B. For other regulated activities, the Municipality may require a financial guarantee from the Applicant.
+- A. For all activities requiring submittal of a SWM Site Plan, the Applicant shall provide a financial guarantee to the Township for the timely installation and proper construction of all Stormwater Management Facilities: - 1.
+For projects not included as part of a SALDO Application, in an amount equal to the full construction cost of the facilities required by the approved SWM plan; or - 2.
+For projects part of a SALDO Application, the facilities shall be included in the schedule of values for public and quasi-public improvements, and the Applicant shall secure timely installation and proper construction accordingly. - B. For other Regulated Activities, the Township may require a financial guarantee from the Applicant.

-Section 702.
+§ 105-702.
 Responsibilities for Operations and Maintenance (O&M) of Stormwater Controls and BMPs